Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 It has never been more urgent to ensure children’s services are financially sustainable, able to deliver the services that effectively protect children and give young people the best possible start in life.
 However, the number children referred to children services has spiked in county areas post-pandemic.
 Consequently, more children are in local authority care than ever before, and county authorities overspent their children’s services budgets by £320m last year: far more than any other service area.

 These pressures are not a recent phenomenon, with demand and costs in children’s social care rising dramatically over the last decade.
 Per-person spend on children’s services for county authorities has virtually doubled – going from £88 per head in 2013/14 to £171 per person in 2023/24: a 93% increase.
-It is clear that these spending pressures will not ease up over the coming years.
+It is clear that these spending pressures will not ease up over the coming years, with analysis by PwC for CCN `showing costs will increase by £8.4bn between 2022/23 and 2029/30, an increase of 65.8% over the period.

 As a result of these trends, local authorities have had little choice but to reduce spend on preventative and family services.
 Councils recognise this is a false economy but have had to prioritise spend on crisis care.
 Compounding these issues is the rising costs of regulatory changes and for care placements in social care, with private providers monopolising the residential homes market for children in care and charging ever-increasing fees to local authorities.

-The County Councils Network’s proposals below set out that an incoming government must give these vital reforms the best possible chance of success by funding them adequately, whilst reviewing other parts of the strategy where there is a concern over their effectiveness.
-However, the next government must also go further than before and reform the dysfunctional children’s service provider market, including capping fees chargeable, while rebalancing spending towards early intervention and family support to improve outcomes and reduce costs.
+The County Councils Network’s proposals below set out that the government must give these vital reforms the best possible chance of success by funding them adequately, whilst reviewing other parts of the strategy where there is a concern over their effectiveness.
+However, the new government must also go further than before and reform the dysfunctional children’s service provider market, including capping fees chargeable, while rebalancing spending towards early intervention and family support to improve outcomes and reduce costs.

 Priority 2